 “Gulf Seafood Trace has been a game-changer for certain companies that want to make sure that the quality product they’re producing is given that due in the market, and that it gets the price that it should,” said Blankenship.

-Steel City Seafood uses Gulf Wild and Fish Trax to ensure a traceability component for their products.
+Caradine has used Gulf Wild and Fish Trax to ensure a traceability component for his products.

 “The fish come tagged with their own tracking number,” said Caradine.
 “It will tell you the vessel, harvest location, captain, and dealer the fish came from.
 To me, that’s as traceable as you can get.”